kalithedev/XRPL-GPT/README.md

 # XRPL GPT

 XRPL GPT is a chatbot powered by GPT-4 and trained on the [XRP Ledger](https://github.com/XRPLF/xrpl.js) codebase.
 You can use XRPLGpt to ask questions about how the XRP Ledger works and receive highly specific answers with references back to code files.
+The goal of this project is to improve the developer experience on the XRP ledger.

 ![XRPL-GPT UI](https://i.postimg.cc/MTRgpsBN/XRPL-gpt-ss.png)